Cache Mode

 }

-The key of the response data cache is uniquely identified by the combination of the request method (method), request address (url), request header parameters (headers), url parameters (params), and request body parameters (requestBody) of the method instance.
-Any information or Different positions will be treated as different keys.
+The key of the response data cache is a combination of the request method (method), request address (url), request header parameters (headers), url parameters (params), and request body parameters (requestBody) of the method instance as a unique identifier.
+Any information or location will be treated as a different key.
+If you want to customize the cache key, you can refer to Custom method key.